 An analysis of the errors for the MSW estimation stratified by the six basins and by intensity is shown in Table 4.
-The estimations for the Atlantic basin likely are of higher skill because, of the 846 cases comprising the developmental dataset, 300 have coincident reconnaissance, resulting in a better developmental dataset.
-In comparison, it is possible that the larger errors for stronger hurricanes in the East Pacific, Southern Hemisphere, and West Pacific may be largely due to fewer in situ observations in these basins.
-There are also basin specific possibilities for these larger intensity errors.
-The East Pacific TCs are notably smaller than those in other basins (Knaff et al. 2006, manuscript submitted to Wea.
-Forecasting), and Southern Hemisphere positional errors are larger because forecast advisories are issued every 12 h in that region, as opposed to every 6 h.
-For the Central Pacific and Indian Ocean, the datasets are made up of very few cases, potentially making the error estimates less representative.
-For example, there was only one hurricane in the Indian Ocean, so the 29.7 kt error shown in Table 4 is based on this case alone.
+The estimations for the Atlantic basin likely are of higher skill because, of the 846 cases composing the developmental dataset, 300 have coincident reconnaissance, resulting in a better developmental dataset.
+In comparison, it is possible that the larger errors for stronger hurricanes in the east Pacific, Southern Hemisphere, and west Pacific may be largely due to fewer in situ observations in these basins.
+There are also basin-specific possibilities for these larger intensity errors.
+The east Pacific TCs can be smaller than those in other basins, and Southern Hemisphere positional errors are larger because forecast advisories are issued every 12 h in that region, as opposed to every 6 h.
+For the central Pacific and Indian Ocean, the datasets are made up of very few cases, potentially making the error estimates less representative.
+For example, there was only one hurricane in the Indian Ocean, so the 29.7-kt error shown in Table 4 is based on this case alone.

 When comparing the error statistics from the new intensity estimation models with those from D04, on the surface it appears as though the new models result in slightly greater errors (Table 5).
 However, testing the intensity estimation models from D04 on the new, more representative datasets provides a more direct assessment of the errors.
-Applying the MSW model from D04 to the new data results in MAE and rmse of 11.5 and 14.8 kt (Table 5) and applying the MSLP model results in errors of 8.9 and 13.1 hPa (not shown in Table 5), all of which are higher than the errors from the new models.
+Applying the MSW model from D04 to the new data results in an MAE and rmse of 11.5 and 14.8 kt, respectively (Table 5), and applying the MSLP model results in errors of 8.9 and 13.1 hPa (not shown in Table 5), all of which are higher than the errors from the new models.
 These results are consistent when examining the errors stratified by TC intensity.
-A specific analysis of the Category 5 storms shows that the D04 model estimates of MSW are in error by an average of 4 kt more than the new MSW model estimate (MSLP by 15 hPa; not shown).
-Thus, the new intensity estimation models are better overall than the D04 models, and they are especially better at estimating stronger TCs, in part because the new datasets include several cases of Category-5 intensity, whereas the D04 dataset had none.
+A specific analysis of the category-5 storms shows that the D04 model estimates of MSW are in error by an average of 4 kt more than the new MSW model estimate (MSLP by 15 hPa; not shown).
+Thus, the new intensity estimation models are better overall than the D04 models, and they are especially better at estimating stronger TCs, in part because the new datasets include several cases of category-5 intensity, whereas the D04 dataset had none.